DMJC/fheroes/docs/WEBSITE_LOCAL_DEV.md

    * No broken references or missing assets

-6. After verifying everything looks correct in your fork's GitHub Pages, create a Pull Request (PR) from your fork's branch to the main fheroes2 repository for final review and deployment.
+6. After verifying everything looks correct in your fork's GitHub Pages, create a Pull Request (PR) from your fork's branch to the main fheroes repository for final review and deployment.

 ## Common Issues and Solutions